-While the CAP requires public authorities to collect and investigate all evidential material in certain administrative proceedings, Polish case law has established that checks on entrepreneurs (including timber operators) are not considered to be administrative proceedings100.
-Consequently, when handling substantiated concerns, the EPI is not required to follow the legal require-
+While the CAP requires public authorities to collect and investigate all evidential material in certain administrative proceedings, Polish case law has established that checks on entrepreneurs (including timber operators) are not considered to be administrative proceedings101.
+Consequently, when handling substantiated concerns, the EPI is not required to follow the legal requirements of thorough assessment set out in the CAP, which - if breached - could be further challenged in court.

-98 On 4 August 2021, the Council of State in the Netherlands confirmed that Royal Boogaerdt Timber failed to comply with the due diligence requirements of the EUTR when it imported Myanmar teak.
+99 On 4 August 2021, the Council of State in the Netherlands confirmed that Royal Boogaerdt Timber failed to comply with the due diligence requirements of the EUTR when it imported Myanmar teak.
 The court upheld the penalty of €20,000 per cubic metre of Myanmar teak placed on the EU market through Dutch entry points, imposed earlier in June by the Dutch Ministry of Agriculture, Nature and Food Quality (Nederlandse Voedsel en Warenautoriteit - NVWA).
 According to Environmental Investigation Agency (EIA), in the hearing, the court ruled against another timber import company, whose name has not been disclosed due to confidential reasons.
 The case has been initiated by a substantiated concern submitted to the Dutch competent authority by Environmental Investigative Agency.
 See more at https://eia-international.org/news/eia-victory-in-netherlands-highest-court-confirms-eu-rules-for-myanmar-timber-imports/.

-99 Consolidated text: Journal of Laws 2021, item 735.
+100 Consolidated text: Journal of Laws 2021, item 735.

-100 Precisely, such a conclusion is stemming from the case law, according to which a post-inspection statement addressed to the inspected entity cannot be considered as an administrative act.
+101 Precisely, such a conclusion is stemming from the case law, according to which a post-inspection statement addressed to the inspected entity cannot be considered as an administrative act.
 Consequently, such an inspection cannot be considered as an administrative proceeding, because it does not end with an administrative act (cf. ruling of the Supreme Administrative Court of 21 June 2012, ref. no. II OSK 723/12).